apollo-black/verb-ruby/README.md

 These file types are generally not allowed and will be blocked.

-- vbs
-- exe
-- bin
-- bat
-- chm
-- com
-- cpl
-- crt
-- hlp
-- hta
-- inf
-- ins
-- isp
-- jse
-- lnk
-- mdb
-- pcd
-- pif
-- reg
-- scr
-- sct
-- shs
-- vbe
-- vba
-- wsf
-- wsh
-- wsl
-- msc
-- msi
-- msp
-- mst
+vbs, exe, bin, bat, chm, com, cpl, crt, hlp, hta, inf, ins, isp, jse, lnk, mdb, pcd, pif, reg, scr, sct, shs, vbe, vba, wsf, wsh, wsl, msc, msi, msp, mst

 #### Scheduling Messages

-Verb has a built-in scheduler on the server that allows you schedule emails in the future.
+Verb has a built-in scheduler that allows you schedule emails in the future.
 These are quite useful in the sense that you can target future user behavior or events.

 ```ruby
 @message = Verb.email({